w3f/polkadot-wiki/docs/learn/learn-snowbridge.md

 ---

 !!!info "Using Snowbridge"
-    Snowbridge can be accessed through [the web app](https://app.snowbridge.network/), where you may track [recent transfers](https://app.snowbridge.network/history), and other information about the bridge's overall status.
+    Snowbridge can be accessed through [the Snowbridge web app](https://app.snowbridge.network/) or [the Turtle app](https://app.turtle.cool/), which also displays transfer time estimates.

 Snowbridge by [Snowfork](https://snowfork.com/) is a general-purpose, trustless bridge between Polkadot and Ethereum.
 It utilizes the